Phosphatases in disease

 This group corresponds to the PP2C enzymes, which are activated by high concentrations of magnesium.
 This subfamily is less well-studied than the PPP group, and little is known about their regulation.

-Examples of popular knockout cell lines for studying Serine-threonine Phosphatase
+Explore our popular knockout cell lines for studying Serine-threonine Phosphatase